amanpandey3956/amanpandey3956/README.md

 ### Hi there 👋

-- I'm Aman Pandey , a E&TC engg student .
-[Connect with me](https://linktr.ee/AmanPandey1213) 💬
+- I'm Aman Pandey , a E&TC Engg Student . <a href = "https://linktr.ee/AmanPandey1213">Connect with me 💬<a/>

 - Exploring in field of Web development & Open Source Contribution